15 Jobs AI Will Replace by 2030 | Gaper.io

 2025-2028

-AI-native accounting platforms handle transaction categorization, reconciliation, accounts payable, payroll processing, and basic financial reporting at a cost of $200-500/month – compared to $40,000+ annually for a bookkeeper.
+AI-native accounting platforms handle transaction categorization, reconciliation, accounts payable, payroll processing, and basic financial reporting at 200 to 500 dollars per month compared to 40,000+ dollars annually for a bookkeeper.
 Pilot and Zeni serve SMBs and startups with AI-first bookkeeping that is faster and more accurate than manual entry.
-The American Institute of CPAs acknowledges that 86% of routine bookkeeping tasks are automatable – this is about rote financial record-keeping, not accounting judgment.
+The American Institute of CPAs acknowledges that 86% of routine bookkeeping tasks are automatable.
+This is about rote financial record-keeping, not accounting judgment.

 Job #07